jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 * HTML file `cdisc-xml.html`
 * ODM-xml file `odm-file-of-your-choise.xml`

 are located __ON A WEB SERVER__ in the same folder.
-The HTML file will not apply the style sheet from a file folder without a web server, due to browser restictions.
+The HTML file will not apply the style sheet from a file folder without a web server, due to browser restrictions.

 # Usage <a name="Usage"/>
 ## crf_1_3_2.xsl <a name="crf_1_3_2_xsl"/>